 When the gyro is ready, remove it from the oven and let it rest for 10 minutes at least before slicing.
 I think you’ll be impressed with how little liquid escapes from the meat.

 Place the gyro on a cutting board and with a long sharp knife start to slice it into thin strips along the short side of the loaf.

 You can eat the meat just like that, but there’s still something missing.
 One of the best parts about gyro sliced off a vertical rotisserie is that crispy bit on the outside that contrasts the tender inside.
 We can replicate this part by broiling or grilling the strips on one side.
 To broil them, just lay them out on the baking sheet and set the broiler on high.
 Place the meat on the middle rack in the oven and broil on high for 2 or 3 minutes until you get a deeper brown color on top.
 If you grill them, just put the strips on high heat for a couple of minutes on one side and remove when they get some nice crispy color.
 You can also pan fry them on one side, a few at a time, in a non-stick pan over the stove.

 Now the meat is ready to eat!
-Make a sandwich using pita bread (you can use the traditional Greek pita, which is hand pulled and has no pocket, or a Middle Eastern style pita that you can then roll up the gryos with).
-Lay down 3 or 4 strips of gyro meat on the pita, top it with tomatoes, onions, and tzatziki sauce.
+Make a sandwich using pita bread (you can use the traditional Greek pita, which is hand pulled and has no pocket, or a Middle Eastern style pita that you can then roll up the gryo with).
+Lay down 3 or 4 strips of gyro meat on the pita, top it with tomatoes, thin sliced sweet onions, and tzatziki sauce.
 Then fold and eat!

 Please Support Home Is A Kitchen!